jeroenooms/opencpu-pages/_posts/2013-09-21-getting-started-with-opencpu.js.md

 });
 {% endhighlight %}

-This look very similar as before: `r_fun_call` is used to call the R function [readcsvnew](https://public.opencpu.org/ocpu/library/appdemo/R/readcsvnew).
+This look very similar as before: `ocpu.call` is used to call the R function [readcsvnew](https://public.opencpu.org/ocpu/library/appdemo/R/readcsvnew).
 However this time the callback function calls another function by passing on the reference to the object returned by `readcsvnew` (which we called `session` in this example) The `printsummary` javascript function then uses this object for the argument `mydata` when calling the R function [printsummary](https://public.opencpu.org/ocpu/library/appdemo/R/printsummary):

 {% highlight javascript %}
 function printsummary(mydata){
   //perform the request
-  var req = opencpu.r_fun_call("printsummary", {
+  var req = ocpu.call("printsummary", {
     mydata : mydata
   }, function(session){
     var url = session.getLoc() +  "console/text";